dpopchev/templates/README.md

 The makefiles not dedicated to any particular language are:

-- `template.mk`: use as starting point for your project
+- `template_interpreter.mk`: use as starting point for interpretive languages, e.g. python

 ## Acknowledgment